 - Please check with individual hotels for information about availability.

 Attractions and events

 - Gov. J.B.
-Pritzker ordered gatherings of 50 people or more be canceled for the next eight weeks, according to new guidelines from the Centers for Disease Control and Prevention.
+Pritzker ordered gatherings of 50 people or more be canceled, according to new guidelines from the Centers for Disease Control and Prevention.
 The ban, which begins March 16, applies to gyms, fitness centers, bowling alleys, private clubs and theaters.
 It does not apply to grocery stores, hospitals, pharmacies, gas stations banks, or shelters.

-- All major sporting events with large spectator crowds should be cancelled until May 1.
+- All major sporting events with large spectator crowds should be cancelled until further notice.
 This should include school and college events as well as major league sporting events.
-The Governor has spoken with the owners of all the major sports teams in Illinois and they are in full support of these measures to protect the health of their fans and will cancel all games until May 1.
+The Governor has spoken with the owners of all the major sports teams in Illinois and they are in full support of these measures to protect the health of their fans and will cancel all games through May 30 at the earliest.

 - All attractions and events are subject to changes and closures.
 We strongly recommend confirming the status of attractions and upcoming events by reaching out directly to the attraction, venue, or ticket provider before proceeding.

 - We encourage all visitors to use their own discretion and follow all travel best practices recommended by the Centers for Disease Control and Prevention:

 - Wash your hands often with soap and water for at least 20 seconds especially after you have been in a public place, or after blowing your nose, coughing, or sneezing.

 - If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry.

 - Cover your mouth and nose with a tissue when you cough or sneeze or use the inside of your elbow.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.